IRS Bank Levies - How Long Do They Last?

 You have 21 days you can act to avert the levy process when the IRS sends you a Final Notice of Intent to Levy and Notice of Your Right to a Hearing.
 The bank levy can last indefinitely if you as a debtor do not pay the debt.

-A tax professional can help you determine your best options which may include a bank levy reversal, settlement negotiation, or installment payment plan.
+A tax professional can help you determine your best options which may include:

 The IRS Must Release a Levy Under These Circumstances:

-- You set up an Installment Agreement which will not allow the levy to continue.
+- You set up an Installment Agreement that will not allow the levy to continue

 - The levy was not issued properly.